BigosKAR/backend_ml/readme.md

 ## 📁 Notebooks and Code

-See `3_0_EDA_Structure_Template.ipynb` for the structured notebook used in data cleaning, transformation, and EDA.
+See `EDA.ipynb` for the structured notebook used in data cleaning, transformation, and EDA.

 ---